« January 2008 | Main | March 2008 »

 Barred Owl courtship behaviors have begun which include calling to each other.
 Listen for them in early evening or early morning when the moon is full and the air calm.

-Read more about the Barred Owl and listen to their distinctive call on WBU's rightbird Online Field Guide.
+Read more about the Barred Owl on Cornell Lab of Ornithology's Online Field Guide.

 Special thanks to WBU customers Wanda P. and Judimarie and Andy B. for sharing their Barred Owl stories and pictures!